LuciferUchiha/georgerowlands.ch/content/garden/cs/git.md

 A fast-forward is not possible here so git does a so called three-way merge.
 It is called three-way because it uses the two branch heads and their common ancestor.

-<Image
+{{< figure
-    src="/cs/gitThreeWayEnd.png"
+    src="/images/cs/gitThreeWayEnd.png"
-    caption='The three-way merge creates a new commit that has two parents, the last commit of the master branch and the last commit of the iss53 branch.' width="800"
+    caption="The three-way merge creates a new commit that has two parents, the last commit of the master branch and the last commit of the iss53 branch." width="800"
-/>
+>}}

 ### Merge Conflicts